alberttwong/opendatalakehouse/README.md

 # Data Lakehouse Readiness Score

 The Data Lakehouse Readiness Score is a quantitative measure that assesses a database's vendor support of Apache Iceberg, Apache Hudi and Delta Lake.
+You can read a more detailed version at https://github.com/sundeck-io/tableformats

 |                        | Data Lakehouse Readiness Score |
 | ---------------------- | ------------------------------ |